maxtybar/opensearch-embeddings-cdk/README.md

 After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.

+**Note: This command is for MacOS/Linux machines only.**
+If you are using MacOS/Linux machine run the following command:

 ```
 source .venv/bin/activate
 ```

+**Note: This command is for Windows machines only.**
-If you are a Windows platform, you would activate the virtualenv like this:
+If you are using a Windows platform, you would activate the virtualenv like this:

 ```
 .venv\Scripts\activate.bat